Are dormer loft conversion costs within your reach? We explore what's involved and how to save

 There are several different types of dormer loft conversion – with the flat roof style being just one of them.

-"The flat roof dormer loft conversion is a simple structure that can be added to the front and/or rear of the loft," explains Robert Wilson.
+"The flat roof dormer loft conversion is a simple structure that can be added to the front and/or rear of the loft," explains Rob Wood.
 "It provides a fairly simple way to expand the usable space in the loft, increasing head height and providing lots of natural light afforded by the dormer windows."
-They can be single or full-width and are a good option for bedroom loft conversion ideas.
+They can be single or full-width.

-Do dormer loft conversions take a long time to build?
+Do dormer loft conversions take a long time?

-"The average time it typically takes for a dormer loft conversion to build is four and a half weeks," says Robert Wilson.
+"The average time it typically takes for a dormer loft conversion to build is four and a half weeks," says Rob Wood.
 "It could take one or two weeks longer to complete depending on the type of dormer loft conversion."

-While dormer loft conversions are a great way to add space and value to your home, don't discount a Velux loft conversion too quickly.
-This is one of the simplest and most affordable options and rarely requires planning permission.
+While dormer loft conversions are a great way to add space and value to your home, they can cause problems if you've not followed the correct advice.

 Natasha was Homebuilding & Renovating’s Associate Content Editor and was a member of the Homebuilding team for over two decades.
 In her role on Homebuilding & Renovating she imparted her knowledge on a wide range of renovation topics, from window condensation to renovating bathrooms, to removing walls and adding an extension.
 She continues to write for Homebuilding on these topics, and more.
 An experienced journalist and renovation expert, she also writes for a number of other homes titles, including Homes & Gardens and Ideal Homes.
 Over the years Natasha has renovated and carried out a side extension to a Victorian terrace.
 She is currently living in the rural Edwardian cottage she renovated and extended on a largely DIY basis, living on site for the duration of the project.